 In practical terms, this means that we rarely see stories that are radically different – stories that challenge us instead of just comforting us, stories that ask us to engage with our most fundamental assumptions.
 Even now, when there are more LGBT stories on bookshelves and movie screens than ever before, too many of them feel like just more of the same.
 The same love story, just with two same-sex partners.
 Plots that ultimately resolve to a familiar status quo.

-At Flowerbox Books, we believe that stories are places where dreams are born and visions are shaped.
-In creating our stories, we start by asking, What is necessary to make our world better, but seems impossible?
+At Flowerbox Books, we believe that stories are places where dreams are born and visions are shaped, and that by sharing our dreams and visions, we can come to better see what sort of world we want to live in.
+In creating our stories, we start by asking, What about our way of looking at the world do we want to share?
+What is necessary to make our world better, but seems impossible?
 The money, always, is secondary.